Trailer (promotion): Composition

 A cast run is a list of the stars that appear in the movie.
 If the director or producer is well-known or has made other popular movies, they often warrant a mention as well.
 Most trailers conclude with a billing block, which is a list of the principal cast and crew.
 It is the same list that appears on posters and print publicity materials, and also usually appears on-screen at the beginning (or end) of the movie.
 Studio production logos are usually featured near the beginning of the trailer.
 Until the late 1970s, they were put only at the end of the trailer or not used at all; however, Paramount Pictures was the first studio to use its actual studio logo at the beginning of its trailers in the 1940s.
 Often there will be logos for both the production company and distributor of the film.

 Many trailers are mixed in Dolby Digital or any other multichannel sound mix.
 Scenes including sound effects and music that are enhanced by stereophonic sound are therefore the focus point of many modern trailers.

 Trailers preceding feature films are generally presented in the same format as the feature, being either 35 mm film or a digital format.
 High bandwidth internet connections allow for trailers to be distributed online at any resolution.
-Since the advent of Digital 3D, it has become common for a 3‑D feature film to be preceded by one or more trailers that are also presented in 3‑D.
+Since the advent of Digital 3D, it has become common for a 3D feature film to be preceded by one or more trailers that are also presented in 3D.

+One relatively recent trend is the incorporation of so called "bumpers", which are very short fast-paced edits placed at the beginning of a trailer to provide a small tease of what will be shown.
+Following the spike of short videos across social media, bumpers are intended to quickly grab viewers' attention so that they are encouraged to watch the entire trailer to the end.